andamira/webera.sh/README.md

 ## Documentation [▴](#table-of-contents "Back to TOC")

-The Wiki is the documentation reference.
+The [webera Wiki](https://github.com/andamira/webera/wiki) is the documentation reference.

+This project includes several complete examples you can examine for ideas *(WIP)*:

+- The sources are in the [examples/](https://github.com/andamira/webera/tree/master/examples) directory.
+- The generated output is under the [docs/](https://github.com/andamira/webera/tree/master/docs) directory.
-You can find several example's source in the [examples/](https://github.com/andamira/webera/tree/master/examples) directory, rendered in the [docs/](https://github.com/andamira/webera/tree/master/docs) directory and visible as a website in the [github page of the project](https://andamira.github.io/webera/examples/).
+- The websites are displayed in the [github page of the project](https://andamira.github.io/webera/examples/).

 ### Config [▴](#table-of-contents "Back to TOC")

-This is an example of a project's configuration file.
+This is a brief but intense example of a project configuration file.
+It shows how to:

+- configure the options.
+- define commands for later use on the indicated resources (or templates).
+- process the resources using the previous custom command.
+- process the templates, defining the routes using both file and directory URL endpoints.

 ```sh
 # Customize Settings